unixabg/cryptmypi/README.md

 **Note:** Only tested on:
 - Kali host
 - Kali and Pi OS guest/target
-- RaspberryPi 2 and 3 64 bit image.
+- RaspberryPi 2, 3, and 4 64 bit image
+- irc channel freenode/#cryptmypi

 ## How it works